Debbra Palmer

 She earned a BS in Arts and Letters from Portland State University with a minor in writing and an MFA in poetry from Pacific University.

-Currently, she is a writing instructor at the College of Western Idaho.
+Currently, she is serving on the board of directors for Calyx Press in the role of publicist.
 She has also worked in communications and marketing with companies and organizations including Nike, Intel, Comcast, and Boise State University.

 Book Reviews by Debbra Palmer